Otite-Git/Cloud-Networking-Deploy-AWS-Infrastructure-with-Terraform/README.md

 2. **Infrastructure Management:** Managing infrastructure changes manually can lead to configuration drift and inconsistencies.
 Using Terraform allows for version-controlled infrastructure management and easy updates

+3. **Resource Dependencies Management:** Terraform handles dependencies between resources, which means you I didn't have to manually manage the order of resource creation.
+This is particularly useful in complex infrastructures where resource interdependencies can be intricate.

+4. **Consistency Across Environments:** The use of Terraform modules helps to ensure consistent setup of resources across different environments (e.g., staging, production).
+This helps in maintaining uniformity and reducing configuration drift.

 ## **What issues did I face while working on the project and how did I resolve that issue?**